fastackl/sothebys/README.md

 #9.
 Highly vetted, live and ready to go
 - We've discussed KSPEC with the IPFS team, Superrare, Paul Chan, Pak, engineers and senior museum curators
-- We're very confident that at this point that it can't be broken
+- We're very confident at this point that it can't be broken
 - already live with Suzy Treister's piece

 #10.
 Standardisation